solana-labs/solana/README.md

 $ cat mint-demo.json | cargo run --release --bin solana-genesis-demo > genesis.log
 ```

-Before you start the server, make sure you know the IP address of the machine you
+Before you start a fullnode, make sure you know the IP address of the machine you
 want to be the leader for the demo, and make sure that udp ports 8000-10000 are
 open on all the machines you want to test with.